prashantgawali/helloprashant/TREC-2014-Track-Guidelines.md

 The implementation of the API itself is open-source, and participants are encouraged to help in its ongoing development via the [twitter-tools](https://groups.google.com/forum/?fromgroups#!forum/trec-twitter-tools) mailing list and the associated [GitHub repository](https://github.com/lintool/twitter-tools).

 Community members are encouraged to suggest functionality for the API that would be of interest.
 The best way to submit such suggestions is by creating an "issue" (prefereably a wishlist item) on the GitHub repository [https://github.com/lintool/twitter-tools/issues](https://github.com/lintool/twitter-tools/issues).
 Organizers cannot promise that a given request will be integrated into the API, but it is hoped that the community can agree on crucial functionality.

-To gain access to the API, participants must obtain authentication credentials from NIST by sending email to ```microblog-request@nist.gov```.
-In your email, be sure to give the name of your team and your institutional affiliation.

 ### Real-Time Ad Hoc Search Task